 Looking for a killer side dish for Taco Tuesday?
 Try Instant Pot black beans and rice!
 It makes a great dinner too if you want a meatless meal.
-One of our greatest quick Instant Pot recipes here on The Typical Mom site. (affiliate links present)
+Using dry or canned beans this is one of our greatest quick Instant Pot recipes here on The Typical Mom site. (affiliate links present, originally published 2/22)

 Black Beans and Rice Instant Pot

-This is not using dry, we used canned to make things a lot easier.
+This is not using dry beans, we used canned to make things a lot easier.
 If you want to start from scratch, begin with our pressure cooker black beans instructions and then go from there.
+If not just drain and rinse so the color doesn’t get altered.
 There isn’t a whole lot of difference taste wise either way if you ask me.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!